-Scientists used vessel-traffic data and maps when considering the best reef spot for boosting the vulnerable Lake Sturgeon population.
+The Takeaway: Scientists used vessel-traffic data and maps when considering the best test reef spot for boosting the vulnerable Lake Sturgeon population in Michigan.

-An artificial reef in the Detroit River will expand spawning grounds for Lake Sturgeon, a species in rapid decline that has been around since dinosaurs roamed the planet.
+A post-project study by the U.S. Geological Survey shows that artificial reefs in Michigan’s Detroit River and St. Clair River are expanding the spawning grounds for Lake Sturgeon, a species on the “threatened” list in 19 states that has been around since dinosaurs roamed the planet.
 MarineCadastre.gov’s Track Builder and National Viewer enabled Michigan Sea Grant researchers to “see” where vessel activity and propeller wash could threaten the success of the initial test reef or permanent reef.
-NOAA’s Digital Coast and the Bureau of Ocean Energy Management co-developed the cadastre.
+NOAA’s Digital Coast and the Bureau of Ocean Energy Management co-developed MarineCadastre.gov.

 Natural limestone reefs and rocky areas were once plentiful in the Detroit River, which feeds into Lake Erie, and the St. Clair River, which is downstream of Lake Huron.
-However, 20th Century gravel mining, and deep dredging for commercial ships, contributed to the destruction of spawning areas for millions of fish.
-The two rivers were listed as “Great Lakes Areas of Concern” under the Great Lakes Water Quality Agreement, making federal funds available for the construction of six artificial spawning reefs since 2004.
-(2018)
+However, 20th-century gravel mining, and deep dredging for commercial ships, contributed to the destruction of spawning areas for millions of fish.
+The two rivers were listed as “Great Lakes Areas of Concern” under the Great Lakes Water Quality Agreement, making federal funds available for the construction of artificial spawning reefs since 2004.
+(2018/Updated 2021)

 More Information: Digital Coast in Action

 Partners: Michigan Sea Grant, NOAA Office for Coastal Management, U.S. Coast Guard, U.S. Department of the Interior’s Bureau of Ocean Energy Management, U.S. Geological Survey Great Lakes Science CenterPRINT